Contract for Software Development and Web Projects

 7.1 The Writer shall notify the Client when the Website is substantially complete as to the text on the pages (even if the dynamic features are not yet complete) and shall provide open access (uncontrolled by any password or qualification) to the Client to all of the pages including error messages and other secondary pages.

-7.2 The Client shall provide to the Writer a comprehensive list of text modifications in respect of all the pages.
+7.2 The Client shall provide to the Writer a comprehensive list of text modifications in respect to all of the pages.

 7.3 The Writer shall make the modifications requested and shall charge the Client at the rate set out in The Proposal for consulting, programming, HTML and web page construction.